 A coating of frost may materialize on the indoor coils, which splashes onto the floor as it thaws.
 If you notice this, turn off your air conditioner right away to prevent frying the compressor.
 The evaporator coil can freeze due to limited airflow.
 To avoid this, replace your filter before it becomes full.
 If that doesn’t fix the issue, the refrigerant is probably low or other work is needed.
 You’ll need an experienced HVAC technician like one from Midland Air Service Experts to check the charge and repair any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 No matter why your AC is leaking water, Midland Air Service Experts can fix the problem.
 We’ll diagnose and fix your air conditioner, getting it back to working again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to deliver outstanding repairs.
+Our technicians are highly trained, knowledgeable and ACE-certified to deliver outstanding repairs.
 We have complete confidence in our work—in fact, we support everything we do with a one-year 100% Satisfaction Guarantee!*

 We’ll even advise a stress-free membership plan.
 This could help you catch AC problems early so you can stop impending breakdowns while keeping your house more comfortable.

 Contact us at 803-399-7208 to book your air conditioning appointment in Columbia right away!